 On the other hand, reckless driving in Pennsylvania is an offense committed when driving in intentional or wanton disregard for the safety of people or property.
 Its penalties contrast starkly with careless driving: the minimum penalty is a $200 fine along with a 6-month license suspension and 90 days in jail.
-In California, reckless driving that causes an injury results in a month in jail and up to a $1,000 fine.
+In California, a reckless driver that causes an injury results in a month in jail and up to a $1,000 fine.
 In Virginia, the penalties overshadow both Pennsylvania and California: $2,500 in fines, and jail time up to one year – even for a first offense.
 If you do regain your drivers license after this, your insurance premium may be prohibitively high if a carrier will insure you at all.

-Other states have taken a different approach to careless driving violations.
+Other states have taken a different approach to careless driving statutes.
 In Oregon, considerable effort was put into precisely delineating the scope of careless driving offenses, violations, and their penalties.
 An individual is guilty of careless driving in Oregon when driving a vehicle “in a manner that endangers or would be likely to endanger any person or property.”
 This definition of carelessness in driving is narrower and also less circular than Pennsylvania’s, which helps make the standard clearer for drivers and courts alike.
-Oregon penalties are also relatively mild: careless driving is usually a Class B traffic violation, and at worst a Class A (when injuries occur), meaning individuals may face traffic safety courses, community service, and education requirements, and a fine.
+Oregon penalties are also relatively mild.
+Careless driving is usually a Class B traffic violation, and at worst a Class A (when injuries occur), meaning individuals may face traffic safety courses, community service, and education requirements, and a fine.

-New Jersey offers perhaps the broadest statutory definition of careless driving: “driving a vehicle carelessly or without due caution and circumspection, in a manner so as to endanger, or be likely to endanger, a person or property.”
+New Jersey offers perhaps the broadest statutory definition for a careless driving citation: “driving a vehicle carelessly or without due caution and circumspection, in a manner so as to endanger, or be likely to endanger, a person or property.”
 The breadth of this law offers New Jersey law enforcement a number of opportunities to charge a driver with careless driving.
 It attempts to encompass more types of dangerous driving, intentional or otherwise.